Mkranj/PapersCited/README.md

 ## Known limitations:
 - Secondary citations ("*XX 2010, as cited in YY 2012*"). *YY 2012* is detected correctly.
 However, *XX 2010* also gets recorded as a primary source. *XX 2010* should not be included in the reference list.
 - In Croatian, different declinations of the author's surnames get detected as different authors.
-- Multiple surnames such as van der Flier will get recorded only as the last word - *Kappe and van der Flier (2010)* will be recorded as *Flier 2010*, **skipping the first author**!
+- Surnames with three or more words, such as van der Flier, will get recorded only as the last word or last two words - *Kappe and van der Flier (2010)* will be recorded as *Flier 2010*, **skipping the first author**!
 These require special attention when writing or reviewing a reference list.
 Multiple surnames with an "*-*", however, will be recorded correctly.
 - Similarly, when citing organizations, laws and other documents, it possible that only the end of the full name gets recorded. *World Health Organization (2000)* will be recorded as *Organization 2000*, with *Health Organization 2000* as a separate suggestion. (*WHO 2000* would be fine, though.)
 So if you are working with these kinds of sources, extra attention is needed.

 ## Lastly...